How to Open a File in Editor from Tracy? (IDE Integration)

 1. Download the appropriate files from the Tracy repository to disk.

-2. Edit open-editor.js and uncomment or edit the path to your editor in settings:
+2. Edit the open-editor.js file and in the settings object, uncomment and, if necessary, modify the path to your editor:

 var settings = {